insure logo

 Cheapest car insurance in New Hampshire

-The table below shows the cheapest full-coverage car insurance rates in New Hampshire for a 40-year-old driver of a Honda Accord LX.
+Below is a list of the cheapest full-coverage car insurance rates in New Hampshire for a 40-year-old driver of a 2023 Honda Accord LX.

 CompanyAverage annual premiumAverage monthly premium